Debra Rucker Coleman, Architect

 Greater Floor Plan Detail

 While computer screen resizing will increase the image size, it will not increase the resolution.
 The Study Plan has very large images (11x17 set up) in very high resolution and more drawings than are seen on the website.
-In addition, the E-book version of The Sun-Inspired House is continuously updated with the all the home designs from Sun Plans in approximately 500 pages of drawings and information.
-This allows for browsing the same floor plans and elevations on the website in a convenient, off-line, leisurely way with greater resolution and size than possible on the web site.
-It is possible to zoom in to see even greater detail.
+In addition, the E-book version of The Sun-Inspired House is continuously updated with all the home designs from Sun Plans (even ones not shown on the web site) in approximately 500 pages of drawings and information.
+This allows for browsing the same floor plans and elevations on the website in a convenient, off-line, leisurely way with greater resolution and size than possible on the website.

 "Entry Faces" Explained